Do heat pumps work in cold climates?

 Yes, heat pumps work in cold climates.
 Not only that, they’re two times more efficient at heating homes in cold weather than fossil fuel systems, according to a 2023 study.

 But, there’s a reason for the common misconception that heat pumps don’t work in cold climates—some don’t.
 When heat pumps first hit the market, the technology wasn’t advanced enough to pull sufficient heat from super cold outdoor air to warm up a home.
-But times have changed, technology has improved, and cold-climate heat pumps now exist, offering an energy-efficient heating alternative for homeowners from Maine to Alaska and beyond.
+However, times have changed, technology has advanced, and cold-climate heat pumps are now available, offering an energy-efficient heating alternative for homeowners from Maine to Alaska and beyond.

 Let’s explore how heat pumps work in cold weather, when you should consider other technology, and how you can find these high-efficiency heat pumps.